String Interpolation¶

 1 | '${x} world' |

-, the result is the String hello world
+x with the content "hello", the result is the String hello world:

 - An eval group may contain everything that is eligible for a right-hand side of an assignment.
 Therefore, variables and functions can be used.